nhwilly/GenericMappingRepositoryExperiments/README.md

 Since this is primarily an infrastructure issue DDD experts (@ardalis) suggest introducing a mapping functionality in that layer, thereby insulating the core domain project from any knowledge about storage concerns.
 With a bit of additional work it's even possible to insulate the API layer from knowing about storage issues as well.

-To do this, a series of interfaces and generic repositories can be created to effectively manage this.
+A series of interfaces and generic repositories can be created to effectively manage this.

 This example shows have I've done this.